MarkMichon1/BitGlitter-Python/README.md

 16,777,216 | 24 | 1920 x 1080 (1080p) | 5 | 384 x 216 | 30 | 7.47 MB/s | Yes
 16,777,216 | 24 | 3840 x 2160 (4k) | 5 | 768 x 432 | 60 | 59.7 MB/s | Yes

-Put simply, you can now make videos that can hold large volumes of data inside of them.
+Put simply, you can now make videos that can hold large amounts of data inside of them.
 There may be some pretty interesting applications that can come out of this.

 # Features